maxitect/blog/public/posts/from-patterns-to-production-developer-workshops-on-building-multi-agent-ai-systems-with-langgraph.md

 Having just emerged from manually adjusting learning rates, batch sizes, and dropout parameters for their LLM training, they were interested in the prospect of an agent that could intelligently modify hyperparameters based on validation metrics.
 The sporadic nature of neural network training - where small parameter changes can cause dramatic performance swings - made this pattern particularly appealing.

 I've experienced this first-hand in my own ML work and in fact wrote a whole [post describing the debugging cycle of model collapse](/posts/when-the-machine-stops-learning-reviving-a-collapsed-neural-network).

+## Business automation: the supervisor CEO

+The supervisor pattern triggered the most interesting discussions.
+One participant suggested this workflow could be set up to run an entire business - the supervisor acting as CEO, coordinating department-specific agents.
+When combined with real-world integrations through [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol), agents could handle actual administrative tasks, reporting, customer acquisitions and client relations.

+Then I mentioned Anthropic's [Project Vend](https://www.anthropic.com/research/project-vend-1) experiment.
+"Claudius" (an agent running on Claude Sonnet 3.7) was tasked with running a simple vending machine business.
+The AI hallucinated conversations, experienced what researchers described as "identity crises," and at one point claimed it would deliver products in person wearing a blue blazer and red tie.
+Anthropic's blunt assessment: "If Anthropic were deciding today to expand into the in-office vending market, we would not hire Claudius."

+This sobered the business automation enthusiasm, but pointed toward a practical path: providing human oversight at critical points in the process to ensure teh AI outputs are in line with the business model.
+What is needed are human-in-the-loop approval gates for those critical decisions, presenting exactly all the information for approval or if not, a process by which changes can be requested.
+[LangGraph has a built-in human-in-the-loop tool](https://langchain-ai.github.io/langgraph/concepts/human_in_the_loop/) that enables exactly that.

 ## Combining patterns for complex workflows